DimmaDont/all-slain/README.md

 * Quantum travel events[^4][^6]
 * Medical bed limb healing[^1]

-## Additional Features
+## Optional Additional Features
 * Player organization lookup
 * Planespotting[^7]

-See the `allslain.conf.toml` file after first run.
+See the `allslain.conf.toml` config file after first run.\
+It can be opened with Notepad, but an editor with syntax highlighting such as [Notepad++](https://notepad-plus-plus.org/) is recommended.

 [^1]: Local client only
 [^2]: Excludes incaps from combat